Flabellina ischitana: Distribution

 This species is found in Mediterranean waters around Spain in such locations as Costa Brava, and in the Tyrrhenian Sea, especially around Ischia (hence the species Latin name).

 Habitat

-Paraflabellina ischitana usually can be found in shallow water, but it can also reach depths of 35 m.
+Flabellina ischitana usually can be found in shallow water, but it can also reach depths of 35 m.

 Description

 This species can grow to a length of approximately 4 cm and is mostly purple-violet in colour.
 It has opaque white-tipped certa, rhinophores, and oral tentacles.
 The rhinophores are annulate.
 Due to the somewhat transparent skin of the ceras, the branches of the digestive gland are visible, and appear as red-orange.

 Similar species

-Paraflabellina ischitana is often confused with Flabellina affinis, but can be distinguished as follows:
+Flabellina ischitana is often confused with Flabellina affinis, but can be distinguished as follows: